AmaanHUB/provisioning-dev-environment/README.md

 * Gems are packages in Ruby or dependencies
 * Bundler is Ruby's package manager
 * Gemfile keeps a list of dependencies to be installed (like requirements.txt file in Python)
-* To install gens from the Gemfile, you run:
+* To install gems from the Gemfile, you run:
 ```
 bundle install
 ```

 * Or just use `bundle` if there is a `Gemfile` present, as this will automatically parse it and install them
 	* Will install them system-wide unless otherwise specified
+	* .i.e.
+Within VM install with standard and/or using `systemctl` commands to check and start/stop services

 ## Ruby's Testing Framework (RSpec)